 6 Mistakes When Trying Build Muscle

-I used to be very skinny.
-I struggled for years to gain weight.
+I used to be very skinny and I always struggled for years to gain weight.
 I made all six of these mistakes in my early twenties.
 Since then, I have gone from 65kg (10.5 stone) to 92kg (over 14 stone).

 Hopefully, you can learn from my mistakes, so you don’t waste as much time as I did when I was younger.